Fall is here and that means everything pumpkin-- pumpkin spice lattes, pumpkin pie, and pumpkin…

 The brachial plexus is a bundle of nerves that runs from your neck, through your armpit, and branches out in various directions to innervate different areas of your arm and hand.
-These nerves are responsible for movement of the muscles in the shoulder, arm, and hand, as well as for sensation in the arm.
+These nerves are responsible for the movement of the muscles in the shoulder, arm, and hand, as well as for sensation in the arm.

 Causes of brachial plexus injury

 Brachial plexus injuries can be caused by stretching, compression, or cutting of any of the nerves in this intricate network.
-Mechanisms of injury include excessive sudden stretch of the neck/shoulder (during a motor vehicle accident or during birth), collarbone or first rib injury, surgical complication, or compression from soft tissues (ie. swelling or muscle tightness).
+Mechanisms of injury include an excessive sudden stretch of the neck/shoulder (during a motor vehicle accident or during birth), collarbone or first rib injury, surgical complication, or compression from soft tissues (ie. swelling or muscle tightness).

-The severity of injury and the ability for recovery depends on the degree of insult to the nerve structure.
+The severity of the injury and the ability for recovery depends on the degree of insult to the nerve structure.
 When you wake up with a limp arm after falling asleep with your arm under you or draped over something, there has been a minor injury to that nerve, called a neuropraxia, which heals almost right away.
 However, there is minor damage that can cause bigger issues if this happens often.
 If you experience this type of symptom frequently, or if it is worsening in intensity or frequency, tell your physical therapist or doctor.

 More severe injuries are caused by larger insults to a nerve fiber.
 Axonotmesis describes medium grade injuries involving disruption of parts of the nerve, but not total rupture, as the outer sheath remains intact.
-The healing ability and timeline varies greatly within this category.
-Neurotmesis is the most severe, with complete cutting of the nerve.
+The healing ability and timeline vary greatly within this category.
+Neurotmesis is the most severe, with the complete cutting of the nerve.
 Chances for nerve regeneration are low in these cases.
 More severe nerve injuries can result in deformities such as wrist drop, claw hand deformity, Erb’s palsy, depending on which nerve or nerve branch is damaged.